-GASB 65 requires that debt issuance costs be expensed in the period they are incurred.
-There were no bond issuance costs for the year ended June 30, 2019.
+Debt issuance costs are expensed in the period they are incurred.
+There were no bond issuance costs for the year ended June 30, 2020.

 Deferred Outflows/Inflows of Resources

 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.